 University of Ghana

-There are four regions of interest for which LCLUC is being identified, quantified, and mapped.
-These are the Greater Accra, Central, Ashanti, and Eastern regions.
+There are four regions of interest for which LCLUC is being identified, quantified, and mapped: Greater Accra, Central, Ashanti, and Eastern.
 With these regions, LCLUC is being be mapped with the greatest detail for the cities of Accra, Kumasi, Obuasi, and Cape Coast.
 The cities are shown in red in Figure 1, and the four regions are shown are shown as light colored polygons, with Greater Accra at lower right, Central at lower left, Ashanti at upper left, and Eastern at upper right.

 Land Cover and Land Use Classification